Defining Alcoholism

 Once the active addiction has been in situ for some time, these elements are almost entirely automatic, and unconscious, in the course of daily living.

-What if the people around an alcoholic don't see it as alcoholism?
+What if the people around an alcoholic don't see it as excessive drinking?

 Sadly, this happens more frequently than we'd like to imagine.
-Often well-intentioned family members are content to rationalise or normalise, the behaviour of their loved one in active alcohol addiction, usually in an effort to help the loved one avoid momentary discomfort.
+Often well-intentioned family members are content to rationalise or normalise, the behaviour of their loved one , in an effort to help them avoid momentary discomfort.

 This could mean assisting the alcoholic, financially, practically, or in other ways, to keep drinking in the way they have become used to.